 Fault Possible Cause Proposed Fix Connecting lead between the site and Leisure Vehicle not connected Check and connect lead as per 8.10 (Connecting to the mains 230v supply and safety checks C) RCD switched off Reset RCD as per 8.10 (Connecting to the mains 230v supply and safety checks D) No 230-volt output from RCD not operating correctly Check supply polarity; if the RCD continues to fail contact your Dealer as there is probably an equipment or wiring fault.
 PSU MCB switched off Reset MCB by switching OFF (down position) then back ON (up position), if the MCB continues to fail contact your Dealer as there is probably an equipment or wiring fault.
 No or deficient supply from site Contact site Warden for assistance.
 Another fault Contact your Dealer.
 Reverse Polarity light Mains Supply reversed?
 The reverse polarity light is designed to illuminate when the Live and Neutral supply has been reversed / crossed over.
 If the light illuminates there is a problem with the site supply or the cable connecting the supply to your vehicle.
 The light is designed to work on UK electrical supplies (where the neutral conductor is connected to earth at the sub station).
 If you are using your vehicle outside the UK this light may illuminate when no fault exists.
 In these cases, consult the site warden for advice. is illuminated on PSU Generator being used 'The Reverse Polarity warning light is on when using my Generator'.
-This is a normal side effect w types of generator.
-Instead o neutral conductor to earth, s centre-tap the earth connec neutral and live conductors 1 This 110V difference causes indicator to illuminate.
-In mo safe to use the generator, bu generator handbook for furth
+This is a normal side effect when using some types of generator.
+Instead of connecting the neutral conductor to earth, some generators centre-tap the earth connection making both neutral and live conductors 110V above earth.
+This 110V difference causes the neon polarity indicator to illuminate.
+In most cases it is still safe to use the generator, but please consult the generator handbook for further information.